olivere/elastic-with-go-modules/README.md

 # Using Elastic with Go modules

+**This repository is deprecated.
+It no longer works with v6.2.2 which reverted Go modules support until tooling is ready for e.g. dep.**

 Go 1.11 comes with modules support.
 This repository is a testbed for modules support.